bitbaba/bitmail/README.md

 http://bitbaba.github.io/bitmail/index.html

 ###Introduction
 - Bitmail(比特信) is a purly Peer-to-Peer instant messenger client, to help people to communicate with each other securely.
-Authentication and security is based on PKI(Public Key Infrastructure), powered by (openssl, https://github.com/openssl/openssl).
+Authentication and security is based on PKI(Public Key Infrastructure), powered by OpenSSL(https://github.com/openssl/openssl).

 - To send your friend a message with your signature, will help your friend to known that, this email is definitely sent from yourself, not from any middle-man.

 - To send your friend a message encrypted by your friend's certificate, will make sure that, this message is not viewed by anyone while transferring.

-- The rx/tx network is now based on MX(eMail eXchange) protocols, e.g. imap(s) & smtp(s), and powered by (libcurl, https://github.com/bagder/curl).
+- The rx/tx network is now based on MX(eMail eXchange) protocols, e.g. imap(s) & smtp(s), and powered by CURL(https://github.com/bagder/curl).
 There is more delay than real IM or IRC network.
 But the MX network can be replaced by (or upgraded to) other transfer networks.

 - Talking with your friends, is your right. no one can supervise it.

+- White paper bitmail.pdf

 ###Features
 - secure talking with trusted buddies.